cheminfo/nmrium-docs/docs/20_1d-spectra/50-ranges/50-ranges.md

 ## Edit multiplets manually

-While we continously improve the multiplicty analysis there are always some situation in which the multipliicty could not be accurately determined.
-In those cases you always have the possibility to manually edit the multiplicity.
-Editing manually is a little bit more challenging but you should be able to deal with all the situations.
+While we continuously improve the multiplicity analysis, there are always some situations in which the multiplicity cannot be accurately determined.
+In those cases you can edit the multiplicity manually.
+Editing manually is a little more challenging, but it lets you handle every case.

-### Multiplicity was not determined correctly

-### There are overlapping multiplet (signals)

 ## Set the reference